-If you are thinking of joining the trade and becoming a General Contractor or need more insurance coverage, this guide is for you.
+Therefore, if you are thinking of joining the trade and becoming a General Contractor or need more insurance coverage, this guide is for you.

 Do I need insurance as a General Contractor?

-To become a certified and qualified General Contractor, having property damage insurance is a requirement in most states.
+As a result, to become a certified and qualified General Contractor, having property damage insurance is a requirement in most states.

 What is property damage insurance?